You are currently logged-out. You can log-in or create an account to save favorites and more. more info

 [23:17]

-We are all very smart citizens.
+We are all first white citizens.
 He believes in each one of us, in our individual freedom. in our ability to step on our own two feet, and as many people to take responsibility for our lives.
-So now let me go as one or two of the way in which I believe that the victims are smaller as they to act responsibly.
-First of all, the eukomedical situation.
-It gives us the agenda, as it were, for eukomedical dialogue rights at the end of the rule, timely, seemingly unimportant first.
+So now let me go as one or two, or the way in which I believe that that it is possible as they act responsibly.
+First of all, the eukamedical situation.
+It gives us the agenda, as it were, for eukamedical dialogue rights at the end of the rule, timely, seemingly unimportant first.

 [24:29]

-chapter 73, the third verse.
+It's actually chapter 73, the third verse.
 He's telling his marks to lead to two very different sources.
-And we must be inspired by what can seem like a small and rather garden, because it is in fact surprisingly important.
-He's citing two sources that are in fact Largely incompatible, or at least we might say that they represent a polarisation of values.
-The erabitical, the fanatite, the celibacy, the mimicry.
+And we must be inspired by what can seem like a smaller, smaller garment, finally, because it is in fact surprisingly important.
+He's citing two sources that are In fact, largely incompatible, or at least we might say, that they represent a polarisation of values.
+The erabitical, mechanified, the celibacy, the lunatic line.
 It is, as it were, initiating a conversation between these two sets of values.
-It's telling us to vote on both
+He's telling us to draw from both.

 [25:31]